 After a 30 minute drive from Santa Clarita, up a curvaceous Bouquet Canyon, we kick the adrenaline up a notch by going off-road driving 2 miles on a dirt forest road to start our hike at Artesian Springs camp.
 This is a fun trip just in itself!!

 As we hike along a little used mountainbike trail, we pass through old growth chaparral and periodically dip into shady canyon doglegs.
-Along the way, we hope to enjoy wildflowers, views across Bouquet reservoir to Grass Mountain, and finally whenwe reach the ridge above the Sierra Pelona.
-If it is a cool clear day, we should be able to see all the way East to Palmdale and North to the Tehachapi Valley and its windmills.
+Along the way, we hope to enjoy wildflowers, birds, and views across Bouquet reservoir to Jupiter Mountain.

-From the I-5 Freeway, heading North toward Castaic, exit at Newhall Ranch Road (Route 126).
-Head East up an off ramp and then East along Newhall Ranch Road, toward Valencia.
+Directions from the 5 FWY East to the Best Buy Carpool spot: From the I-5 Freeway, heading North toward Castaic, exit at Newhall Ranch Road (Route 126).
+Head up an off ramp and then turn East (right) along Newhall Ranch Road, toward Valencia.
 Go 4.4 miles on the Newhall Ranch to the intersection with Bouquet Canyon.
 Turn left at this light and left again at the next light into the Best Buy parking lot (26531 Bouquet Canyon Road).
 Meet the group in front of the Best Buy store entrance to organize carpools.

 Carpooling from Bouquet Canyon Best Buy to trailhead: